azathought/azathought.github.io/_posts/2019-10-04-Tomb-of-Annihilation-Review.md

 TOA is an homage to 1st edition D&D, right down to its close namesake the [Tomb of Horrors](https://en.wikipedia.org/wiki/Tomb_of_Horrors), hexcrawl style open-world exploration, and expectation of high player death.
 There is even an optional rule for a "Meat Grinder" difficulty setting.
 All of this tickles the current nostalgic desire for old school revival in RPGs without locking GMs out of any innovations or story-driven possibilities of more modern games.

-TOA is still flexible enough to suit most styles of play.
+This module is still flexible enough to suit most styles of play.
 Surveys of dozens of games in Facebook groups of GMs running show a high variance of actual player death, which I see as a victory of flexibility to the preferred style of play for different groups.
 I've been able to pick and choose ideas from these online communities of GMs running the module and mix them in easily to the broad sandbox-style without disrupting or distracting the flow of the game.
-Here are a few great ideas inspired/taken from others (sources hard to direct link to)

 {% include image.html url="posts/2019-10-04-toar-g21.jpg" description="Game 21" caption="Game 21: Fighting a Macawbear in Nangalore" %}

+Here are a few great ideas inspired/taken from others (some sources hard to direct link to)

 * The dreaded Macawbear (it's an owl bear with macaw plumage)
-* The Aldani rap battle: From Facebook: the lobster people of the Aldani basin only negotiate in rhyming rap duels
+* The Aldani rap battle: From the great GMs [Facebook community](https://www.facebook.com/groups/458806661178505/): the lobster people of the Aldani basin only speak or negotiate in rhyming poetry duels
 * Skeleton outpost: from Adam Kobel's (not sure where he got it) [Roll20 Presents stream](https://www.youtube.com/watch?v=YkWb7wQMiQU),  an outpost of undead soldiers who don't know they are undead.
 * [The Library of Kir Sabal](https://www.reddit.com/r/Tombofannihilation/comments/a4zkhw/kir_sabal_asharras_library/): from Reddit, the contents of Asharra's library